Markov-switching State Space Models for Uncovering Musical Interpretation: Analysis of Chopin's Mazurka Op. 68 No. 3

-To better understand how all the 46 performances relate to each other, we applied parametric clustering using the eleven-dimensional vector of estimated parameters.
-Because the estimated parameters are of different scales, have different domains, and can covary, we treat them differentially.
-To calculate distances between the mean and variance parameters, $\sigma^2_\epsilon$, $\mu_{\textrm{tempo}}$, $\mu_{\textrm{acc}}$, $\mu_{\textrm{stress}}$, and $\sigma^2_{\textrm{tempo}}$ we simply use Euclidean distance on each individually.
-In the cases of the probabilities, we use weighted Euclidean distance in the prior precision.
-For example, for $p_{1\cdot}$, we calculate
+To better understand how the 46 recordings relate to each other, we measured the distance between their vectors of paramater estimates.
+Because the parameters have different scales, have different domains, and can covary, we use Mahalanobis distance to scale by the inverse of the prior covariance.
+That is, the distance between performance $i$ and performance $j$ is given by

-is the covariance matrix of the Dirichlet distribution with $\alpha_0=\sum_i\alpha_i$ and $\delta_{ij}$ the indicator that $i=j$.
-We then standardize each individual distance matrix to have a maximum distance of 1 and add them together so that the maximum distance between performances is 8.

-\autoref{fig:dmats} shows the distance matrix calculated from the estimated parameters for all 46 performances (left) and the same matrix with ``outlying'' performances removed (right).
-To determine outlying performances, we calculated the distance to the third nearest performance.
-We then removed those performances that exceeded a threshold, meaning that the nearest similar performances were ``far away''.
-This screening left 25 performances.
-We used hierarchical clustering on these 25 performances, trying between two and five clusters.
-The remaining 21 were grouped together as ``other''.
-The right panel of \autoref{fig:dmats} displays this subset along with a dendrogram and four clusters.
+where $\hat\theta$ corresponds to the estimates in, e.g.~\autoref{tab:two-perf-parm}, and the prior precision, $\Omega=\Sigma^{-1}$, is calculated based on the distributions in \autoref{tab:priors}.
+We use the prior covariance rather than the covariance of the estimated parameters because any parameters that are poorly identified by the model will have small estimated variance, and therefore dominate the distance calculation.
+Using the prior avoids this pathology and while still properly accounting for scale and structural dependence.

+\autoref{fig:dmats} shows the distance matrix calculated from the estimated parameters for all 46 performances.
+The dendrogram helps to visualize similarities between the performances, but should be taken only as a heuristic.
+Across a variety of clustering procedures, methods for choosing the number of clusters \citep[e.g.,][]{TibshiraniWalther2001,DudoitFridlyand2002} consistently suggest that there is only one cluster.
+The procedure developed by \citet{TibshiraniWalther2001} chooses the number of clusters by finding the first maximum of the Gap statistic, subject to a measure of uncertainty.
+For the Chopin performances, the global maximum occurs at 7 clusters, which is both implausible and not robust to uncertainty.
+Nonetheless, for the purposes of organizing this section, we will consider those performances within a ``group'' to be more similar than across groups.

+In order to inspect these performances visually, we follow the advice of an anonymous reviewer and perform principal components analysis on the matrix of estimated parameters.
+Only about 45\% of the variance is explained by the first 2 components, and we would need 7 to explain 90\%, but \autoref{fig:pca} nonetheless corresponds somewhat closely to the groups suggested by the dendrogram in \autoref{fig:dmats}.

+In the Supplementary Material, we plot all the inferred performance decisions by group and give the factor loadings for the first few principal components.
+In the remainder of this section, we describe typical behaviors of the performances within a few groups that have relatively small within-group variability.